hdasch/log4cl/README.md

 module, called **Log4Slime**.
 This document is written with assumption that you will have Log4Slime loaded and enabled in Emacs.

+**NOTE** - A regression in Emacs 27.1 causes a ‘wrong-type-error’ when activating a popup menu with a mouse right-click.
+This is fixed in the 28.0 development tree.
+See issue [Issue #37](https://github.com/sharplispers/log4cl/issues/37) for a workaround.

 ## <a id="sec-1-1" name="sec-1-1"></a>Installation

 Log4CL is available from QuickLisp.
 To load it use `(ql:quickload :log4cl)`